stephencookdev/moonfleetguesthouse/src/pages/room-rates.md

       \

       If guests are unable to honour their reservation due to a positive Covid-19 test, the reservation will be cancelled free of charge.
-Proof will be required, otherwise the 7 day cancellation window remains in place.
+Proof will be required, otherwise the 7 day cancellation window stands.
     title: Cancellation Policy
 ---